zenlogin/browser-user-agent-authentication-statistics/README.md

 # Browser & User Agent Statistics

-This library provides breakdowns of browser (aka user agents or clients) statistics.
-It's based on Zenlogin API requests, which represent a wide-array of real-world use cases.
+This library provides breakdowns of browser (aka user agents or clients) statistics, specifically focused on browsers during the authentication flow (e.g. logging into applications).

+The statistics are based on Zenlogin API requests, which represent a wide-array of real-world use cases.
 This data is intended to be for informational purposes only.

 Breakdowns will feature at most the **top 25** items.